Sunday, May 18, 2025

 Fast forward to today, The descendants of no-tax Whigs and anti-immigrant Know-Nothings have taken over the Republican Party and intimidated, or retaliated against, all those who merely opposed slavery.
 The Freedom Caucus/Tea Party/MAGA calls those who oppose them Republicans in Name Only, RINOs.
 In fact it is they who are rINOs , opposed to a republic.

-Your job involves three things in order of importance: Execution, Foresting and Communication.
+Your job involves three things in order of importance: Execution, Forecasting and Communication.
 The problem is that the ability to do our job is primarily judged by others on how well our can communicate.
 But that communication can be used to lie.

 The issue is NOT voting for someone to represent you unless you are certain that person is telling you the truth.
 Picture being faced with two choices: candidate one who has a grade of A in execution, a Grade of B in forecasting and a grade of C in communication, versus another individual who has a grade in execution of F, a grade in forecasting of F, but a grade of A in communications.
-If you can chose only on the basis of communication then the second choice would win.
+If you chose only on the basis of communication then the second choice would win.
 If you choose on the composite grade, then you would choose candidate one to represent you.
 So in the last election, how did you vote?
 For the best communicator? or the best representative?
 They are not the same.
-The challenge is to judge not only how they have done the job, but also how they will do their job in the future to represent you, but you only have their word and their past performance on which to judge that.
+The challenge is to judge not only how they have done the job, but also how they will do their job in the future to represent you, But you only have their word and their past performance on which to judge that.
 In this case the directive becomes not “I'm the boss, get back to work.” but “I’m the boss, do I believe that you can do MY job.”

 Thursday, April 3, 2025